Thomas-Walker-Lynch/DA2X/doc/context.md

     p0->a0 = p1->element_n;
     p0->a1 = p1->element_byte_n;
     p0->rpt = &cx->byte_n;
-    convey *Inclusive·mul_ib(nominal ,gt_address_t_n);
+    continue *Inclusive·mul_ib(nominal ,gt_address_t_n);

   ````

   In this example, the P0 macro sets up a pointer to point to the arguments pad.
 The
-  arguments are then copied to the pad, and finally we convey the `Inclusive·mul_ib`
+  arguments are then copied to the pad, and finally we continue the `Inclusive·mul_ib`
   encapsulation.
 Later in our document we will meet `Inclusive·mul_ib` again, though
-  as a conveyance rather than as an encapsulating function.
+  as a sequence rather than as an encapsulating function.

   The following example is what the `construct_elements` encapsulation might look like in
   the TM2x library.
 We make use of two pads.
 One for arguments and one for local
   variables.
 We often swap these upon entering an encapsulation so that we might more
-  easily build the arguments pad for the next conveyance.
+  easily build the arguments pad for the next sequence.
 The P1 macro sets up a pointer
   to point to this second pad.